nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `participation 4, 6 ses/2 add/-300`

 ### Visualizing data in Academy Directory
+#### Viewing all related information of a student: `view`
+Displays all information relating to a student, both personal and academic information.
+Information shown include the student's name, tag, participation data, examination score, and contact information.

+Format: `view INDEX`

+* View students' information, both personal and academic related, based on their `INDEX` number on the list.
+* Information shown for the student will be in a drop-down menu listing participation and grades.
+* Contact information like phone number, email address, and Telegram handle are also displayed.

+Examples:
+* `view 1`

+**Include an interactive GUI version where Avengers can click on the list to view student information as well.**

 #### Displaying the grades for an assessment:  `show`
 Displays the grades and the average score of all the students for a particular assessment.